 Open Low Open High method:

 Whenever the market opening and creating low at the same point.
-Check whether the open low is trading greater than the previous day’s value area high and it should be greater than the previous day’s close.
-If the market is satisfied above conditions it is fully in bullish.
+Check whether the open low is trading greater than the previous day’s value area high, and it should be greater than the last day’s close.
+If the market is satisfied above conditions, it is entirely in bullish.

 Whenever the market opening and creating high at the same point.
-Check whether the open high is trading below the previous day’s value area low and it should be below the previous day’s close.
-If the market is satisfied above conditions it is fully in bearish.
+Check whether the open high is trading below the previous day’s value area low, and it should be below the last day’s close.
+If the market is satisfied above conditions, it is entirely in bearish.

 Initial balance method: